 Certain requirements to ensure the transfer restriction must also be met in order to avail the private placement exemption as described in the three points above.
-In addition, certain information prescribed by the FIEL and relevant orders thereunder as well as those required by the stock exchange in which the securities are or will be traded must be provided to the investors or publicly announced prior to the commencement of the offering.
+In addition, certain information prescribed by the FIEL and relevant orders thereunder as well as those required by the stock exchange in which the securities are or will be traded must be provided to the investors or publicly announced prior to the commencement of the offering amendment aimed at creating a new securities market targeting professional investors.

-The professional investors limited placement was newly introduced by a recent amendment of the FIEL and relevant orders thereunder.
-This amendment aimed at creating a new securities market targeting professional investors.
+The professional investors limited placement was introduced by an amendment of the FIEL and relevant orders thereunder in 2008.
+This